 Wear matching wedding shoes #Fashion Porn#shoes#steal-this-idea June 18 | Megan Finley meganfinley Kiely and Rob wore matching "his and hers" pink saddle shoes for their wedding.
-But no matter if it's a "his and hers" or "hers and hers" or "his and his" situation, wearing matching Chucks, Toms, creepers, Oxfords, flip flops, heels, flats etc., would be a sweet little detail.
+No matter if it's a "his and hers" or "hers and hers" or "his and his" situation, wearing matching Chucks, Toms, creepers, Oxfords, flip flops, heels, flats etc., would be a sweet little detail.
 (Psst: It looks like Kiely is wearing Rachel Antonoff for Bass' "Saddled with Sweetness Heel" — the pink has sold out, but it's available in black and white polka dots!
 I can't pin down Rob's shoes though.)
 The point is, matching shoes are ADORBZ.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
-When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Tracy & Nick's crafty and thrifty paper poms wedding NEXT Storm Troopers, puppy kisses, and one canoe processional Toggle comments [ 6 ] Rob's are Fluevogs.
+When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Tracy & Nick's crafty and thrifty paper poms wedding NEXT Storm Troopers, puppy kisses, and one canoe processional Toggle comments [ 7 ] Rob's are Fluevogs.
 2 agree Reply OF COURSE THEY ARE! *High five* for Fluevogs!
 1 agrees Reply Hell yeah, Fluevogs are the shit.
 First time I EVER said, "you know what, this brand of shoes is my favorite" was for JF.
 That man knows style.
 I am determined to wear fluevogs for my wedding, only… they don't sell the ones I want anymore-and I haven't seem up for sale or trade either!
 Poo.
 Reply That's what my mister and I are doing, we're both wearing wingtip shoes Mine are in heel form!
 Reply My fiancee and I each ordered a pair of custom Chuck Taylors for our wedding.
 Glow in the dark!
 He wouldn't settle for anything less!
 Hehe!
 1 agrees Reply That's our plan!
-Nike high tops for each of us Reply Join the conversation Cancel Reply Your email address will not be published.
+Nike high tops for each of us Reply We were inspired by the picture on the article titled 'grooms want to be fairy princesses too' I found on here.
+The couple in the picture have matching lime green shoes which is what we'd like.
+Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.